 Extended Project Qualification (EPQ) OCR

-“We welcome the introduction of the Extended Project and would encourage you to undertake one as it will help you develop independent study and research skills and ease the transition from school/college to higher education” – Cambridge University
+“We welcome the Extended Project, as it will help you develop independent study and research skills and ease the transition to higher education” – Cambridge University

 Why Choose the EPQ?